MaciejPMarciniak/EchopacExportsReader/README.md

 necessary for createing 17 and 18 AHA polar plots of the left ventricle are provided.
 The functions build a data frame consisting of mean and median values of the parameters of interest, one for each of the 17 or 18 segments.
 These values can be obtained for multiple categorized patient groups.
-Moreover, the representatives of each group (closest to the mean or median with regards to segmental values) can be found
+Moreover, the representatives of each group (closest to the mean or median with regards to segmental values) are found.

 # Motivation
 Statistical models rely on the sets of samples to infer the behaviour of similar samples, classifiy them and build